matteo6198/progetto-sdp/REPORT.md

 the page is simply discarded since it can be easily retrieved from the ELF file of the running program.

+### SWAPFILE

+This file is essential for managing the operations of swap in and swap out of the pages.
+Every page that a process wants to write into memory must already be present on this file, and every time a page is read from memory it is also written on the swap file.
+A simple <code>hash table</code> (a preallocated array of uint32_t with size swap_filesize/page_size)
+has been used to track the pages that have been written or read from memory, in order to speed up the input/output on the file itself, along with the information of the process that made the request.
+Each entry contains the virtual address of the page and the PID of the relative process, both codified in a single uint32_t: the last 11 bits are the PID and the other ones are the virtual address.
+The <code>hash_swap</code> function is a simple hash that returns the starting position in the table from which we begin to look for the target page in case we want to read it from the file, or for a free position on the swapfile if we want to write it.
+Collisions may happen, if the hash function returns an index corresponding to a portion of the file that has already been occupied, in this case a linear scan is made from that starting index until we find a free position.
+The file is limited to 9MB, as requested by the specifics, so if the hash table is full (we reached the EOF) a call to "panic" is made by the kernel.

 ### Kernel memory

 In the whole project, the kernel memory is always kept separated from the user one.